 Citizen Engagement in Political Processes

-The Institute is partnering with and provided sub-grants to three civil society organizations (CSOs) to advance legislative campaigns on specific issues: women’s empowerment and gender equity; water, sanitation and hygiene; and natural resources management.
-Through a series of skills-building workshops NDI is training civil society activists form all 15 Liberian counties on legislative advocacy and engagement.
-The workshops also provide an avenue for CSOs to exchange best advocacy practices, and to interact and deliberate with lawmakers on effective advocacy strategies.
+The Institute is partnering with and has provided sub-grants to three civil society organizations (CSOs) to advance legislative campaigns on issues, which include women’s empowerment and gender equity; water, sanitation and hygiene; and natural resource management.
+Through a series of skills-building workshops, NDI is training civil society activists from all 15 counties on legislative advocacy and engagement.
+The workshops also provide an avenue for CSOs to exchange best practices, and interact with lawmakers.

-Due to the Ebola outbreak, in October 2014 NDI and its sub-grant CSOs established a task force to help coordinate efforts to prevent the spread of the disease and encourage quicker action at the community level.
-As part of the program, citizens’ experiences with the public health system are recorded to provide authorities with the information they need to improve the Ebola response and Liberia’s public health sector at large.
-The task force will develop community-specific action plans for citizens to present to their legislators, to ensure that the plans are linked to the government’s national strategy.
+Responding to the Ebola outbreak, in October 2014 NDI supported its sub-grant CSOs in establishing a taskforce to raise awareness, help coordinate efforts to prevent the spread of the disease and encourage quicker action at the community level.
+The task force reached 5,000 people and worked with 320 local leaders across six counties to develop community-specific action plans for citizens to present to their legislators, ensuring further community engagement in the government’s national strategy.

 Strengthening Electoral Processes

 In partnership with the International Foundation for Electoral Systems (IFES), under a five-year United States Agency for International Development (USAID) funded program, NDI is working with the Elections Coordinating Committee (ECC), a coalition of civic groups dedicated to enhancing the credibility of Liberian elections, to monitor the constitutional review process, referendum and 2017 general elections.
 NDI will also partner with CSOs to carry out civic and voter education activities, as well as produce and broadcast election-related radio programming.